Blog · Paris · I Was There When Notre Dame Burned — Here’s What I Learned

 Two days later, they weren’t.

-This same brother dreamed of visiting Paris.
+This same brother dreamed of visiting Paris and taking tours of Paris.
 He had romantic images of Gene Kelly’s “American in Paris.”
 He promised himself someday when he retires, he’ll go.

 He retired.
 He got sick.
 He never made it.